usnistgov/fireflow/COMMON_ISSUES.md

 ## Extra whitespace

-Some values will contain extra whitespace around them.
-There are various reasons (probably?) for this, but one common place this is observed is within the offset keywords (*$BEGIN/ENDSTEXT*, etc) in order to make them a fixed length which in turn makes the length of *TEXT* easier to compute.
-This can be a problem since the string `"     1"` cannot be parsed as a number (technically it should be `"000001"`).
+Some values contain whitespace around them.
+There are various reasons for this.
+This is commonly observed within the offset keywords (*$BEGIN/ENDSTEXT*, etc) in order to make them a fixed length which in turn makes the length of *TEXT* easier to compute.
+This can be a problem since the string `"  1"` cannot be parsed as a number (technically it should be `"001"`).

 Enable `trim_value_whitespace` to remove whitespace from the beginning and end of all values in *TEXT*.
 This will likely create empty values, in which case